1. What is Business Intelligence?

 - Assists in data de-identification process.

-39. How Many Types Of Diagrams Do You Know And What Do You Know About Them?_text]
+39. How Many Types Of Diagrams Do You Know And What Do You Know About Them?

-40. What Do You Think Is An Important Characteristic That A Business Analyst Should Have To Tide Over Tough Times Of Project?_text]
+40. What Do You Think Is An Important Characteristic That A Business Analyst Should Have To Tide Over Tough Times Of Project?

-The first and foremost character that a Business Analyst has to show is confidence.
+Answer: The first and foremost character that a Business Analyst has to show his confidence.
 Without that aspect, the interactions with customers and clients can never be positive.
-Especially during the rough times of project when there are development related issues that are being handled, the customer has to be given the right positive picture from the business/development perspective.
+Especially during the rough times of the project when there are development-related issues that are being handled, the customer has to be given the right positive picture from the business/development perspective.
 This has to be done and handled by the Business Analyst.
 Not just self-confidence but the confidence that he places on the other teammates come into prominence.

-41. What Are The Things That Have To Be Considered While Writing A Business Document?_text]
+41. What Are The Things That Have To Be Considered While Writing A Business Document?

-Never should we bring out the small glitches on the top.
+Answer: Never should we bring out the small glitches on the top.
 We have to see through the eyes of the business persons and should always try to instill confidence in them, as much as we have on ourselves.
-As what they expect is the outer level of details, we should bring out the expectation, assumptions and other such criteria into picture clearly.
+As what they expect is the outer level of details, we should bring out the expectation, assumptions, and other such criteria into the picture.

-42. What Is A Flowchart And Why It Is Important?_text]
+42. What Is A Flowchart And Why It Is Important?

-Flowchart shows complete flow of system through symbols and diagrams.
-It is important, because it makes the system easy to understand for developers and all concerned people.
+Answer: The flowchart shows the complete flow of the system through symbols and diagrams.
+It is important because it makes the system easy to understand for developers and all concerned people.

-43. If the requirements are changing rapidly in the world, then how will you be able to organize yourself and also be competitive with other business analysts?_text]Answer:
+43. If the requirements are changing rapidly in the world, then how will you be able to organize yourself and also be competitive with other business analysts?

 - The world would be moving fast and would be rapid.
 Your employer is not going to wait with you for an answer.